List of GetBackers characters: Kazuki Fuuchouin

 Kazuki Fuuchouin (風鳥院花月, Fūchōin Kazuki) is a major supporting character and ally of the GetBackers.
 Formerly one of the Four Kings of the Volts, known as Kazuki of the Threads, Kazuki is the last master of the Fuuchouin Thread Arts, a fighting style which utilizes koto strings controlled by vibrations in his fingertips.
 The strings are very sharp and can tear up solid earth, bones, skin, muscles, and sometimes steel based on the vibrations of the finger.
 The strings also have other uses, such as listening in on distant conversations.
 The strings are stored in two bells tied to the front right strand of his hair to ease manipulation.

 It is later revealed that the enemy clan, the Kokuchouin, destroyed Kazuki's clan.
 Kazuki is usually an ally of the GetBackers, due to his friendship with Ginji.
 He and Ban tolerate each other, but they are not close.
 Kazuki is also the most notably feminine character among the males.
 He also has strong ties to one of their former enemies, namely Juubei, because they had been friends in the past.
-In the end of the manga reveals that the GB world is an AI simulation with Infinity Tower as its conduit, explaining the superpowers the characters have.
+In the end of the manga revealed that the GB world is an AI simulation with Infinity Tower as its conduit, explaining the superpowers the characters have.